DaintyJet/VChat_GTER_EggHunter/README.md

 		```
          * ```vchat.c```: The source file is "vchat.c"
          * ```-o vchat.exe```: The output file will be the executable "vchat.exe"
-         * ```-lws2_32 ./libessfunc.a```: Link the executable against the import library "libessfunc.a", enabling it to use the DLL "essefunc.dll"
+         * ```-lws2_32 ./libessfunc.a```: Link the executable against the import library "libessfunc.a", enabling it to use the DLL "essfunc.dll"
    2. Launch the VChat application
-		* Click on the Icon in File Explorer when it is in the same directory as the essefunc dll
+		* Click on the Icon in File Explorer when it is in the same directory as the essfunc dll
 2. **Linux**: Run NMap
 	```sh
 	# Replace the <IP> with the IP of the machine.